All states

 How telehealth prescribing works in New Jersey

-New Jersey has stricter telehealth prescribing rules than several neighboring states.
+New Jersey requires any provider prescribing to a New Jersey resident to hold an active New Jersey medical license.
 Under the New Jersey Telemedicine and Telehealth Act (P.L.
 2017, c.
-117) and State Board of Medical Examiners regulations, a provider generally must conduct a real-time audiovisual encounter — or an in-person exam — to establish the provider-patient relationship before issuing a new prescription.
-Asynchronous-only review of an intake form is not sufficient.
-Every Pallas provider who treats New Jersey patients holds an active New Jersey medical license and will schedule a brief live video visit as part of intake.
+117) and State Board of Medical Examiners regulations, a licensed provider may establish the provider-patient relationship and prescribe non-controlled medications like GLP-1s through telehealth, including synchronous video and, in appropriate cases, asynchronous review, provided the standard of care is met.
+Every Pallas provider who treats New Jersey patients holds an active New Jersey medical license; depending on your history, a provider may follow up by message, video, or request additional labs before prescribing.
 GLP-1s are not controlled substances, so New Jersey's separate NJPMP and controlled-substance telemedicine requirements don't add friction here, but our providers still document a complete history, screen for contraindications like personal or family history of medullary thyroid carcinoma, and schedule follow-up visits to monitor response and titrate the dose.

 Insurance